qbitshero/token_receipt/README.md

 # token_receipt.aleo

 ## Introduction
 In the circulation of privacy coins, there is a need to address an issue of reimbursement.
 For example, when an employee requests reimbursement for business trips.
 Now, we give a solution for this issue.
-In this program 'token_receipt.aleo', there is a transaction 'transfer_private_with_receipt' which produces a receipt owned by approver during the reimbursement.
+In this program '_token_receipt.aleo_', there is a transaction '_transfer_private_with_receipt_' which produces a receipt owned by approver during the reimbursement.
 Then the approver can check the receipt on the chain, and get a new receipt for next approver.
 Here let's assume there are multiple approvers involved.
-Continue the approving process, at last we can send 'reimburse' transaction to finish the reimbursement.
+Continue the approving process, at last we can send '_reimburse_' transaction to finish the reimbursement.

 ## Records and structs
 ```